Losing Talent in the Age of AI: Global Survey Finds Businesses Fail to Unlock the Full Potential of their Employees

 - 72% of Resilience Leaders report improved retention vs. 34% of Laggards.

 Workforce Resilience Leaders are most commonly based in Norway, Sweden, and Germany, the report finds.
-The U.S. ranks seventh out of 13 countries surveyed.
-Australia ranks last.
 The survey identifies four best practices for building workforce resilience:

 - Partnering with workforce solutions providers builds more agile and capable teams.
 71% of Resilience Leaders work with third parties to develop their talent strategies vs. 35% of Laggards.